Shubhankar118/-UI-Test-Automation-/README.md

 Simple Structure vs. Page Object Model: Currently, the structure is straightforward, but refactoring to POM would improve maintainability as the project scales.
 Manual WebDriver Setup vs. Automation: WebDriver setup is done manually, which can be automated further using WebDriverManager.
-Basic Reporting vs. Advanced Reporting: TestNG’s default reports are used, but integrating more sophisticated reporting tools can give better insights into test execution results.
-Contributing

 We welcome contributions!
 If you would like to contribute to this project, please follow the steps below:

 Fork the Repository.